Inheritance Estate Tax Planning

 In New Jersey, the estate exemption was $675,000 for 2016, $2 million for 2017 and effective January 1, 2018 the New Jersey estate tax was repealed.

-Florida and Delaware are among the 35 states that no longer have any state estate tax, making them a popular destination for retirement.
+Florida, North Carolina, South Carolina and Delaware are among the 33 states that no longer have any state estate tax, help making them popular destinations for retirement.

 New Jersey inheritance tax laws